alanisaac/ocsf-docs/Understanding OCSF.md

 Examples of optional base attributes are `activity_name`, `start_time`, `end_time`, `count`, `duration`, `unmapped`.

-**Each event class has a unique <code>class_uid</code></strong> attribute value which is the event class identifier.
-It is a required attribute whose value overrides the nominal Base Event class value of <code>99</code>.
-Event class friendly names are defined by the schema, optionally populate the <code>class_name</code> attribute and are descriptive of the specific class, such as File System Activity or Process Activity.
+Each event class has a unique `class_uid` attribute value which is the event class identifier.
+It is a required attribute whose value overrides the nominal Base Event class value of `99`.
+Event class friendly names are defined by the schema, optionally populate the `class_name` attribute and are descriptive of the specific class, such as File System Activity or Process Activity.

-**Every event class has a <code>category_uid </code></strong>attribute value which indicates which OCSF Category the class belongs to.
+Every event class has a `category_uid` attribute value which indicates which OCSF Category the class belongs to.
 An event class may be of only one category.
-Category friendly names are defined by the schema, optionally populate the <code>category_name</code> attribute and are descriptive of the specific category the class belongs to, such as System Activity or Network Activity.
+Category friendly names are defined by the schema, optionally populate the `category_name` attribute and are descriptive of the specific category the class belongs to, such as System Activity or Network Activity.

-**Every event class has an <code>activity_id </code></strong>Enum attribute, constrained to the values appropriate for each event class.
-The semantics of the class are further defined by the <code>activity_id</code> attribute, such as Open for File System Activity or Launch for Process Activity.
-By convention, <code>activity_id </code>Enum labels are present tense imperatives.
-The Enum label optionally may populate the <code>activity_name </code>attribute, which is a sibling to the <code>activity_id </code>Enum attribute but as a Classification group attribute, follows the <code>_name </code>suffix convention.
+Every event class has an `activity_id` Enum attribute, constrained to the values appropriate for each event class.
+The semantics of the class are further defined by the `activity_id` attribute, such as Open for File System Activity or Launch for Process Activity.
+By convention, `activity_id` Enum labels are present tense imperatives.
+The Enum label optionally may populate the `activity_name` attribute, which is a sibling to the `activity_id` Enum attribute but as a Classification group attribute, follows the `_name` suffix convention.

 ### Special Base Attributes

 There are a few base attributes that are worth calling out specifically.
-These are the `unmapped` attribute, the `raw_data` attribute and the `type_uid `attribute.
+These are the `unmapped` attribute, the `raw_data` attribute and the `type_uid` attribute.

 While most if not all fields from a raw event can be parsed and tokenized, not all are mapped to the schema.
 The fields that are not mapped may be included with the event in the optional `unmapped` attribute.

 The `raw_data` optional attribute holds the event data as received from the source.
 It is unparsed and represented as a String type.

-The `type_uid` required attribute is constructed by the combination of the event class of the event (`class_uid)`and its activity (`activity_id`).
+The `type_uid` required attribute is constructed by the combination of the event class of the event (`class_uid`) and its activity (`activity_id`).
 It is unique across the schema hence it has a `_uid` suffix.
-The `type_uid` friendly name, `type_name,` is a way of identifying the event in a more readable and complete way.
+The `type_uid` friendly name, `type_name`, is a way of identifying the event in a more readable and complete way.
 It too is a combination of the names of the two component parts.

 The value is calculated as: `class_uid` `* 100 + activity_id`.
 For example: